 I break writing rules all the frickin’ time.
 ALL.
 THE.
 TIME.
 And I make my living from writing, so if I can get away with it, you can too.

-I split infinitives, I skimp on auxiliary verbs, and I’m known to scatter Oxford commas liberally throughout my sentences (but I don’t always, and some people would argue that not being consistent makes it even worse; those people can suck it).
+I split infinitives, I skimp on auxiliary verbs, and I’m known to scatter Oxford commas liberally throughout my sentences (but I don’t always, and some people would argue that not being consistent makes it even worse).

 Don’t worry if you don’t know what any of those rules mean.
 It doesn’t matter.
 (But if you’re curious, Google is a thing.)

-Presumably, what you do know how to do is speak.
+Presumably, what you do know is how to speak.
 THAT’S the skill you need to harness when writing copy for your website.

-Writing in a casual tone of voice, using words and sentence structures you’d say in person — that’s how you form a bond with your customers.
-By writing how you speak, your personality will blaze through and it’ll be that much clearer that there’s a real live person behind your biz.
+Writing in a casual tone of voice, using words and sentences you’d say in person – that’s how you form a bond with your customers.

 Good copywriting isn’t about doing things correctly, it’s about evoking a response, connecting with your readers, making people feel something – and when was the last time a school essay made you feel anything other than bored shitless?